 Be sure to note these feasts with your kids.
 You can find additional resources for celebrating at the USCCB Christmas website:

-On December 27, we celebrate the Feast of Jesus, Mary, and Joseph, the Holy Family.
-Celebrate your family by making a very simple “family tree” with photos of each person in your family.
+The Feast of the Holy Family follows quickly on the heels of Christmas (usually on the following Sunday).
+You can use the occasion to celebrate your own family by making a very simple “family tree” with photos of each person.
 Talk with younger children about what it means to be a family.
 Include the date of your wedding anniversary as the “birthday” of your family.
+This might also be a good time to consecrate your family to the Holy Family.
+You can find prayers of family consecration online at the Knights of Columbus website or at Peanut Butter & Grace.

 January 1 is not only New Year’s Day, but the Octave Day of Christmas, the Solemnity of Mary, the Holy Mother of God, and the Church’s World Day of Peace.